bestwebsoft/phat-wordpress-theme/readme.txt

 * Release date of Phat.

 == Upgrade Notice ==

+= V2.2 =
+Theme was tested with wordpress 3.9.1.
+We add phat.pot file.

 = V2.1 =
 Changed header styles, left padding refactored to percent instead of px.
 Changed left indentation of sidebar elements.